DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: Study I: Short-Term Study for Evaluating from the four design requirements

 \subsubsection{Evaluation Settings}

-We used a crowdsourcing approach, presenting processed meal images (extracted from the video but cropped for privacy) alongside the LLM-generated text descriptions to crowd workers recruited from AWS MTurk \cite{cheung2017amazon}.
+We used a crowdsourcing approach, presenting processed meal images (extracted from the video but cropped for privacy) alongside the LLM-generated text descriptions to crowd workers recruited from AWS MTurk \cite{cheung2017amazon} who met specific qualification criteria i.e., Human Intelligence Task (HIT) Approval Rate $\geq 90\%$ and Approved HITs $\geq 500$.
 Crowd workers worked independently.
-Specifically, due to the complexity of dishes and the high burdensome of measuring exact ingredient quantities, we employed an indirect evaluation of diet item quantity estimation by evaluating the nutrient estimation performance, since nutrient estimation involves quantity inference, as detailed in Sec.~\ref{subsec:eva_nutrition}.
+Specifically, due to the complexity of dishes and the high burden of measuring exact ingredient quantities, we employed an indirect evaluation of diet item quantity estimation by evaluating the nutrient estimation performance, since nutrient estimation involves quantity inference, as detailed in Sec.~\ref{subsec:eva_nutrition}.